reddevill007/System-Design-Simplified/README.md

 ### **What Happened?**

-- Transaction A didn't account for the extra students added by Transaction B.
+- Transaction A didn’t account for the extra students added by Transaction B.
 - Classroom A now has 20 students but still only 1 invigilator, violating the rule!

 ---